Daily Life

 • Norway is almost cashless

-• Most places accept card only
+• Many places accept card only

 • ATMs (Minibank) available in most towns